Skrillmau5er/dPoll/README.md

 DPoll is a decentralized web application (DApp) that gives users the power to create, view, and vote on polls.
 The app is built with React, Node.js, and Hyperledger FireFly.
 It also uses on-chain smart contracts written in Solidity.

+The DApp allows you to connect to your metamask wallet as a means of authentication.
+Once you are connected, you can create your own polls, and also vote on others polls.

 ![HomePage](HomePage.png)

 ## Technologies Used